adamtow/cronios/documentation.md

 1. Open Cronios.
 2. Tap **Settings**.
 3. Tap **Notify When Cronios Stops Running**.
-4. Confirm that both Scriptable and the Cronios Watcher Script are installed.
+	4. Confirm that both Cronios Daemon, Scriptable app, and the Cronios Watcher Scriptable script are all installed.

 To test this, run Cronios in “Run Continuously” mode.
 After one evaluation period, stop it.
-Wait for two minutes and you will see a banner notification (make sure a Do Not Disturb is disabled and that Shortcuts notifications are being displayed) to relaunch Cronios.
+Wait for two minutes and you will see a banner notification to relaunch Cronios.

+>Make sure that Do Not Disturb is disabled and that Shortcuts can send you notifications, or you will not see the notification.

 Tapping the notification banner will cause the [**Cronios Daemon**](#cronios-Daemon) shortcut to relaunch Cronios back in “Run Continuously” mode.
 Every time Cronios successfully processes your list of cron jobs, it will call Cronios Watcher to reset the relaunch reminders.